tsingtwo/tsingtwo/README.md

 - 👋 Hi, I’m @tsingtwo
 - 👀 I’m interested in RA2,Ravenfield...
-- 🌱 I’m currently learning c++/algebra/phisics/...
+- 🌱 I’m currently learning c++/ABSTRACT algebra/phisics/...
-- 💞️ I’m looking to collaborate on ...nothing currently
+- 💞️ I’m looking to collaborate on ...not yet
 - 📫 How to reach me send me email plz.
 XD
 - Now I'm a student in ZJU, learning a lot in math and CS ( although I'm just a beginner ).
 - glad to receive you  information!